Pizzas – Jacks Kitchen’s top 5!

 Then jump back to the UK and I don’t think we are too far behind the birthplace Italy.We left London just over a year ago for Cheltenham, having spent 20 years in Islington and Brixton and 20 years eating some of the capitals best pizzas with a waist size to prove it!

-Made of dough are based in Pop Brixton, sadly my once local neighbourhood.
-They have a shipping container which they have made into a pizza kiosk open 7 days a week.
+Mama D’s are based in Cheltenham.
+They have the funkiest branding and a banging sourdough crust on their pizzas to match.
 Their pizzas are stunningly good.
-Their dough is fermented for 60 hours, all their ingredients are shipped over from the pizza motherland and mix that up with wicked pizzaiolo skill, music and good times, they are the champions in our eyes and London.
+Their dough is fermented for 60 hours, all their ingredients are shipped over from the pizza motherland and mix that up with wicked pizzaiolo skill, music and good times, they are the champions in our eyes.

 Pizza Pilgrims – London